 - Go when it is not too busy.
 If the bar is crowded there will likely be groups of people partying.
 That's hard to break into.
 If you go when the bar is quieter, you have more of a chance to meet people and have a good time.

-- Take a book with you but don't open it right away.
+- Use your phone, but not right away.
 Be patient.
 Allow some time to pass so that you can see what opportunities arise.
-If none do, take out the book.
-Bring a book that is funny.
+If none do, take out your phone for amusement.
+Watch reels or TikTok and laugh out loud.
 You will be more approachable if people see you having a good time.

 - Start conversations.
-If you see someone else reading a book and they seem willing to be interrupted, ask questions.
-A conversation could begin.
-Likewise, use conversation openers with others nearby.
+If someone else is on their phone they might be in the same situation.
+Use conversation openers to make a connection.
 Do not ask if they come here often.
 Too cliché.
 You can, however, ask about the history of the bar or the band that is playing.

-If bars are really not your thing, here are 7 more ideas for ways to spend an evening when traveling solo.
+If going to a bar alone is really not your thing, here are 7 more ideas for ways to spend an evening when traveling solo.